iTwin/itwinjs-core/docs/learning/learning/Portability.md

 Some of these adaptations involve swapping in different resources, such as HTML pages, at packaging time, while some merely require run-time checks.
 Run-time checks may be based on the `Platform.platformName` property.

 ### Change the GUI
-An app's GUI is contained within its frontend.
-And, the look of the GUI is contained within its HTML and CSS resources.
+An app's UI is contained within its frontend.
+And, the look and feel of the GUI is contained within its HTML and CSS resources.
 Swapping in a different GUI can be a simple as swapping in a different style sheet or HTML page, leaving the supporting JavaScript the same.
 You can develop and test the various version of the GUI in a single development environment.
+You can also write the code-behind to tailor the GUI at run time.

 ### Tailored Gateways
 Following the [backends-for-frontends pattern](https://samnewman.io/patterns/architectural/bff/), an app would ideally use different backend services for different configurations, rather than trying to rely on a one-size-fits-all backend service.
 The iModelJs gateway architecture encourages and supports the BFF pattern.
 Since a gateway is just a TypeScript class, it's easy for an app to implement a set of services.
 And, it's easy for an app to choose a different mix of gateways at runtime, depending on its configuration.